OVALInterpreter/ovaldi/docs/README.txt

            run the OVAL Interpreter.

--- III -- INPUT AND OUTPUT --
+-- IV -- INPUT AND OUTPUT --

 The input and the output formats used by the OVAL Interpreter are defined by individual XML Schemas.
 The data collected about a system is